moonad-dotnet/moonad-dotnet.github.io/content/_index.md

 ---
-title: Moonad
+title: Welcome!
 toc: false
 ---

-A simple F#'s monads port for C#.
+Moonad is a simple F#'s monads port for C#.

 This library contains the main F#'s monads found on FSharp.Core lib written in, and adapted for, C#.